godprobe/PyNet/Week 1/Wk1_Exercises.md

 	Make all three variables be strings that refer to IPv6 addresses.

-	Use the from future technique so that any string literals in Python2 are unicode.
+	Use the *from future* technique so that any string literals in Python2 are unicode.

-	compare if variable1 equals variable2
+	compare if variable1 equals variable2<br />
 	compare if variable1 is not equal to variable3

 4. Create a show\_version variable that contains the following

-	`show\_version = "*0        CISCO881-SEC-K9       FTX0000038X    "`
+	`show_version = "*0        CISCO881-SEC-K9       FTX0000038X    "`

 	Remove all leading and trailing whitespace from the string.